-The Board may appoint Lead Hands in the Maintenance and Transportation Departments.
+The Employer may appoint Lead Hands in the Maintenance and Transportation Departments.
 In the appointment of Lead Hands, ability and qualifications shall be the primary considerations.
-Where ability and qualifications are relatively equal, seniority of years of continuous service with the Board shall be the determining factor.
-The Lead Hand shall receive an additional one dollar (\$1.00) per hour.
+Where ability and qualifications are relatively equal, seniority of years of continuous service with the Employer shall be the determining factor.
+The Lead Hand shall receive an additional two dollars (\$2.00) per hour.